AxlStr — String Utilities

 src – string to append

-dst_size – total size of @dst (including NUL)
+dst_size – total size of dst (including NUL)

 - Returns: